Creative-Licence-Digital/cordova-plugin-inappbrowser/README.md

     - __zoom__: set to `yes` to show Android browser's zoom controls, set to `no` to hide them.
 Default value is `yes`.
     - __hardwareback__: set to `yes` to use the hardware back button to navigate backwards through the `InAppBrowser`'s history.
 If there is no previous page, the `InAppBrowser` will close.
 The default value is `yes`, so you must set it to `no` if you want the back button to simply close the InAppBrowser.

+    - __closeWithBackButton__: set to `yes` to allow users to close the inAppBrowser by pressing back button.
+Such behavior is disabled by default.
+Not available in the original plugin; added for CLD.

     iOS only:

     - __closebuttoncaption__: set to a string to use as the __Done__ button's caption.
 Note that you need to localize this value yourself.